Altermagnet-Superconductor Heterostructure: a Scalable Platform for Braiding of Majorana Modes

-{\it Non-Abelian statistics on the H-junction.---} For the purpose of TQC, we need now consider an architecture that will admit arbitrary $B_{ij}=\textrm{exp}(\frac{\pi}{4}\gamma_i\gamma_j)$ operations on a many-MZM system.
+{\it Non-Abelian statistics on the H-junction.---} For the purpose of topological quantum computing (TQC), we need now consider an architecture that will admit arbitrary $B_{ij}=\textrm{exp}(\frac{\pi}{4}\gamma_i\gamma_j)$ operations on a many-MZM system.
 To do this, we introduce the \emph{H-junction}, given in Fig.\,\ref{fig:Fig3} (a-g), made up of seven square platforms with individually tuned Néel-vector and chemical potential.
 To initialize, we set the topological domain of the middle platform to the trivial regime.
 This not only separates the two bound states, but also, as shown in Fig.\,\ref{fig:Fig3} (a), allows for the MZMs $\gamma_2$ and $\gamma_3$ to adjust their orientation on the individual platforms by rotating the in-plane Néel vector on each side, without the MZMs interfering with one-another.
 By subsequently ramping $\mu$ on the middle platform into the topological regime, this changes the topological boundary of the material, thus allowing for the exchange in position of MZMs, as shown in Fig\,\ref{fig:Fig3} (a-g).
 This reveals the effective advantage in tuning the MZMs arbitrarily around the square platform, in comparison to methods where the MZMs are restricted to arise on opposite corners of the platform.
-Here, we are able to implement the exchange while avoiding accidental collisions, leading to possible fusion events, between the exchanging MZMs.
-Further, we are able to conduct the braid without creating any additional MZMs over the time-evolution, which would introduce additional sources of error over the process.
+Here, we are able to implement the exchange while avoiding accidental collisions.